 “Must be a false pregnancy,” the doctor retorted without hesitation.
 “We see that all the time.
 Women who want children enough just reach for them in their subconscious, and they blow themselves up like a pufferfish without having any idea what they are doing.”

 In her mind, the microscope protruded from a natural field, the leaves, the inchworms on the thistle bark.
 She hunched over in the garden planting seeds; she knew.

-Margo Taft Stever’s collections include The End of Horses (Broadstone Books, 2022), Cracked Piano (CavanKerry Press, 2019) Shortlisted as Finalist and Honorable Mention for 2021 Eric Hoffer Book Award; Ghost Moose Kattywompus Press, 2019); The Lunatic Ball (2015); The Hudson Line (2012); Frozen Spring (Mid-List Press First Series Award, 2002); and Reading the Night Sky (1996).
+Margo Taft Stever’s collections include The End of Horses (Broadstone Books, 2022), Cracked Piano (CavanKerry Press, 2019) Shortlisted as Finalist and Honorable Mention for 2021 Eric Hoffer Book Award; Ghost Moose Kattywompus Press, 2019; The Lunatic Ball (Kattywompus Press, 2015); The Hudson Line (Main Street Rag, 2012); Frozen Spring (Mid-List Press First Series Award, 2002); and Reading the Night Sky (Riverstone Poetry Chapbook Competition, 1996).
 Her poems, essays, and reviews have appeared in magazines and anthologies, including Plume, Verse Daily, “Poem-A-Day” on poets.org, Prairie Schooner, Connecticut Review, Cincinnati Review, West Branch, New England Review, and upstreet.
 She is founder of the Hudson Valley Writers Center and founding and current co-editor of Slapering Hol Press.
 As 2021 Adjunct Assistant Professor in the Bioethics Department of the School of Medicine at Case Western Reserve University, she teaches a course on poetry and bioethics.
 She lives in Sleepy Hollow, New York www.margotaftstever.com.